kathiresan-jayabalan/c-sten-ccfd/README.md

 - F1-score
 - Accuracy

-Optional plots such as loss curves and ROC curves may be generated depending on enabled cells.
+Plots such as training loss curves and ROC curves may be displayed inline during execution depending on enabled cells.

 Example performance values observed during testing include high accuracy and strong recall for the minority (fraud) class.
 Exact results depend on thresholds and experimental settings.